Home > Blog

 Conclusion

 I've got a hunch I'll find a more elegant solution as I go over other common pathfinding algorithms.
 Can Dijkstra give cheap multiple candidates?
-Not really sure yet.
-But when I find out, I'll write further.
+When I find out, I'll write further.